 1 May 2021

 We'll close our call for submissions on Dark Cheer: Cryptids Emerging on 1 May 2021.
-We'll announce our shortlist of writers as soon after that date as possible.
+We'll announce our shortlist of writers after that date as possible.

 In March Improbable Press' big 'event' will be converting to a US-based website, so all prices will be in US dollars and – the tough one for IP's editor who is from the US but has lived overseas for ten years – we'll be converting to American spelling, too.
 Z returns!
 The extra U goes away!
 Centre becomes center!